saidaHF/InitiationToPython/README.md

 with other programming languages will help you a lot, but it is also not required.

 But the course requires **commitment**.
 In its presential form, it consists on 5 sessions of half a day (~4h).
-In its remote form it is planned for 11 sessions of 1 to 2h.
+In its remote form it is done in 11 sessions of ~2h.
 Also, participants are expected to dedicate *at least* 2h after each session (1 to 2h in the case of the remote course) working on the proposed exercises (the exact time depends a lot on the previous programming experience of the participant). **Attending to sessions and doing the exercises is a